tfantas/tfantas/README.md

-# 👋 Hi, I'm Thiago Antas - tfantas
+# 👋 Hi, I'm Thiago - tfantas

 **Senior Software Architect & AI Expert | 20+ years in IT | Part of AIx-Group**